- Course type: Self-paced

 Scoring the CSET Mathematics Subtest III

 A minimum scaled score of 220 points is required to pass subtest III.
 Responses to the exam's multiple-choice questions comprise 70% of your score.
-The remaining 30% is derived from answers to the four short-answer questions.
+The remaining 30% is derived from answers to the short-answer questions.
 You can find out how you did on the test around six weeks after taking it.

 This content domain asks you to prove basic trigonometric identities using the Pythagorean theorem.
 A knowledge of sine, cosine and tangent sum formulas is also key, as is an ability to graph trigonometric functions and solve trigonometric equations.
 You'll also need to demonstrate your understanding of inverse trigonometric functions and DeMoivre's theorem.